kehindeadigun/clue-project/README.md

 4. **Command Line Application**
 A small interactive command line application that enables you in getting stats and data from the Database

-*Environment Optional*: If you plan you use a virtual environment.
-In the terminal run:
-    - `python3 -m venv environment-name`
-    -  On Windows: `venv\Scripts\activate`, On Linux/Mac:`source environment-name/bin/activate`
-    - `python3 -m pip install --upgrade pip`
-    - `pip3 install -r requirements.txt`
-    - To deactivate: `deactivate`

-## Instructions On Running The Project
-1. Run the following commands in the project's root directory to set up the database and classifier model.

-    - To run ETL pipeline that cleans data and stores in database `python3 data/process_data.py data/archive.zip data/mydb.db`

-    - To run ML pipeline that trains classifier and saves to disk `python3 models/train_classifier.py data/mydb.db models/classifier.pkl`

-2. Run the following command in the app's directory to run the terminal app.
-    `python3 start.py data/mydb.db models/classifier.pkl`